-The Ratio of Financing Costs to Net Revenue Stream indicator demonstrates the trend in the cost of capital against the Total Revenue amount to be met from local taxpayers and the amount provided by the WG in the form of Revenue Support Grant.
-The estimates of capital financing costs include interest payable and receivable on Treasury Management activities and the MRP charged to the Comprehensive Income and Expenditure Statement.
+The indicator the Ratio of Financing Costs to Net Revenue Stream demonstrates the trend in the cost of capital against the Total Revenue amount to be met from local taxpayers and the amount provided by the Assembly in the form of Revenue Support Grant.
+The estimates of capital financing costs include interest payable and receivable on Treasury Management activities and the Minimum Revenue Provision charged to the Comprehensive Income and Expenditure Statement.
 The revenue stream is the amount to be met from government grants and local taxpayers.
+The projection has increased from the TMS 2015-16 estimate of 5.05% to 6.45% as additional premiums have now been repaid in 2015-16 but part of this will be offset by an earmarked reserve together with the projected under spend on capital financing costs.

-Prudential Indicators for Affordability 2016-17 Proj. % 2017-18 Est. % 2018-19 Est. % 2019-20 Est. % 2020-21 Est. % Estimate - Ratio of Financing Costs to Net Revenue Stream 4.85 4.86 4.90 4.95 4.98
+No. Prudential Indicators for Affordability 2015-16 Proj.
+2016-17 Est. 2017-18 Est. 2018-19 Est. 2019-20 Est. 7.
+Estimate - Ratio of Financing Costs to Net Revenue Stream 6.45% 5.25% 5.38% 5.52% 5.60%

 The indicator of the Incremental Impact of Capital Investment Decisions on Council Tax identifies the estimate of the incremental impact to the Council Tax from the capital expenditure proposals, particularly changes in borrowing requirements that have occurred since the Capital Programme was approved for the year.
-This is a purely notional calculation designed to show the effect of changes in capital investment decisions.
+This is a purely notional calculation designed to show the effect of changes in capital investment decisions

-No. Incremental Impact of Capital Investment Decisions on Council Tax 2017-18 Est. £ 2018-19 Est. £ 2019-20 Est. £ 2020-21 Est. £ 8.
-Estimate - Increase in Band D Council Tax as per Capital Programme 5.10 5.02 5.02 5.02 5.02
+No. Incremental Impact of Capital Investment Decisions on Council Tax 2016-17 Est. 2017-18 Est. 2018-19 Est. 2019-20 Est. 8.
+Estimate - Increase in Band D £ £ £ £ £ Council Tax as per Capital 3.87 4.75 4.75 4.75 4.75 Programme

-ANNUAL MINIMUM REVENUE PROVISION STATEMENT 2017-18
+ANNUAL MINIMUM REVENUE PROVISION STATEMENT 2016-17

 The Annual Minimum Revenue Provision Statement needs to be approved by Council before the start of each financial year.
-The MRP charges for 2017-18 will be on the following bases:-
+The MRP charges for 2016-17 will be on the following bases:-

 - i.
 Capital expenditure incurred before 1 April 2008 and any capital expenditure after 1 April 2008 that is government supported expenditure and does not result in a significant asset will be based on the Capital Financing Requirement after accounting adjustments at 4% of the opening balance.
-This charge was supplemented by voluntary MRP (based on the useful asset life) in respect of those assets which were financed by unsupported borrowing before 1 April 2008. - ii.
-Supported capital expenditure that results in a significant asset (based on an internal assessment) incurred on or after 1 April 2008 and all unsupported capital expenditure, exercised under the Prudential Code, the MRP charge will be based on the Asset Life Method.
-The minimum revenue provision will be at equal annual instalments over the life of the asset.
-The first charge can be delayed until the year after the asset is operational but this will be at the discretion of the Section 151 Officer: - iii. for assets reclassified as finance leases under International Financial Reporting Standards (IFRS) or resulting from a Private Finance Initiative, the MRP charge will be regarded as met by a charge equal to the element of the rent/charge that goes to write down the balance sheet liability for the year; - iv.
+This charge was supplemented by voluntary MRP (based on the useful asset life) in respect of those assets which were financed by unsupported borrowing before 1 April 2008. - ii. all unsupported capital expenditure, exercised under the Prudential Code, and supported capital expenditure that results in a significant asset (based on an internal assessment) incurred on or after 1 April 2008, the MRP charge will be based on the Asset Life Method.
+The minimum revenue provision will be at equal annual instalments over life of asset.
+The first charge can be delayed until the year after the asset is operational but this will be at the discretion of the Section 151 Officer; - iii. for assets reclassified as finance leases under International Financial Reporting Standards (IFRS) or resulting from a Private Finance Initiative, the MRP charge will be regarded as met by a charge equal to the element of the rent/charge that goes to write down the balance sheet liability for the year; - iv.
 Where loans are made to other bodies for their capital expenditure with an obligation for the bodies to repay, no MRP will be charged.
 The capital receipts generated by the annual repayments on those loans will be put aside to repay debt instead.

-The MRP Charge 2017-18 based on the estimated capital financing requirement is detailed below:-
+The MRP Charge 2016-17 based on the estimated capital financing requirement is detailed below:-